 Potential creditors and lenders can request a credit report (with your consent) to decide whether to provide you with a loan or extend your credit line.
 Utility companies can also check your credit report for insurance reasons, as can potential employers and other interested parties.

 While credit scores and credit reports are intrinsically linked, they are not the same or interchangeable.
 Your credit score is a single number denoting your creditworthiness.

 Credit reports are much more comprehensive, showing:

-If you are new to credit, you may be wondering how to build your credit score.
-You may be surprised to find that improving your credit score is relatively easy.
+If you are new to credit and trying to build your credit score, you may be surprised to find that improving your rating is relatively easy.
 Start with a simple credit card.
 Use the card normally, but make sure not to exceed 30 percent of the total to ensure a good credit utilization ratio.
 Above all, make sure that you pay your credit card on time.

-Another approach to increasing your credit score is by applying for and successfully paying off a credit building loan.
-These particular types of loans are designed entirely to build your credit score, allowing you to be a more financially stable and reliable individual in the eyes of a banking institution or lender.
+Another way to boost your credit score is to apply for and successfully pay off a credit building loan.
+This particular type of loan is designed entirely to build your credit score, allowing you to be a more financially stable and reliable individual in the eyes of a banking institution or lender.

 How does this all work?
 Just follow these simple steps:

 From there, you can consider a credit building loan of the sort mentioned above or get a secured credit card.
 A secured credit card requires a refundable security deposit.
 The issuing entity holds the security deposit as collateral until you close the account, which reduces the risk for banks and credit unions.
 Possible considers every individual’s financial situation, offering credit building loans to many people with poor credit or a shorter credit history.